-In recognition of Earth Day, Adecco commissioned a survey to find out if American workers are bringing their environmental consciousness to work.
+In recognition of Earth Day 2007, which took place on April 22, Adecco commissioned a survey to find out if American workers are bringing their environmental consciousness to work.
 The latest Workplace Insights Survey found that only 1/3 (33 percent) would be more inclined to work for a “green” company, despite all the recent attention on environmental issues.

 Key findings from the survey: